 As with all of our brand safety categories, the IPN category is based on a clearly defined policy that sets out which types of content should be classified under the category.
 DV’s policy stipulates that content containing any of the following features should be classified as IPN:

 - Disinformation: The communication of unreliable or unsubstantiated information on issues of political or societal importance, with the deliberate intent to mislead or confuse.

 - Misinformation: The communication of unreliable or unsubstantiated information on issues of political or societal importance.

 - Inflammatory Political Rhetoric: The use of coded language, blatant opinion statements in non-editorial content, extreme/exaggerated claims, incitement to political violence, and the use of slurs when referring to public figures.

 DV has helped clients prevent hundreds of millions of potentially brand-damaging impressions on IPN content.
 Importantly, this also serves to disrupt the economic incentives for the production of “fake news” content.

 How Is Content Categorized as IPN?

-DV’s IPN category relies upon a combination of DV’s subject matter experts and analysis tools, with scalable AI solutions from Storyz.
-Our integration with Storyz allows us to offer enhanced protection to advertisers through global tracking of this content as it continues to evolve and proliferate.
+DV’s IPN category relies upon a combination of DV’s subject matter experts and analysis tools, with scalable AI solutions from Storyzy.
+Our integration with Storyzy allows us to offer enhanced protection to advertisers through global tracking of this content as it continues to evolve and proliferate.

 For example, when an event such as the war in Ukraine or Covid-19 hits the news cycle, our content classification experts expand this daily analysis to review hundreds of articles, social posts and headlines, leveraging fact-checking resources to confirm when plausible narratives are misinformation, and whether specific locations, political figures, or state-affiliated actors should be added to the classification system.
 This ensures DV’s system provides coverage at scale with the fastest possible speed to protect our clients.